Tag Archives: Ujwal thapa

 Dear Rulers

-• Why are the hundreds of elected lawmakers needed when at the end only 3 or 4 politicians decide everything for them (through ‘whip’?
+• Why are 601 constituent lawmakers needed when at the end only 3 or 4 politicians decide everything for them?

-• Why do you stop hydro-power companies from investing here, if you talk about hydro-power as a major export and development catalyst for Nepal? (we went more than 12 hours a day without electricity every winter for nearly a decade)
+• Why do you stop hydro-power companies from investing here, if you talk about hydro-power as a major export and development catalyst for Nepal? (we go 14 to 18 hours without electricity a day each winter)

-• Why do you talk about democracy, when you issue “whip” to your 100’s of elected lawmakers, forcing them to vote along party leaders lines only?
+• Why do you talk about democracy, when you issue “whip” to your members to only be allowed to vote along party leaders lines?

-• Why do you talk about youths as Nepal’s future, when youths are clearly the “present” of the country?
+• Why do you talk about us youths as Nepal’s future, when we are clearly the “present” of the country?
 (82% of Nepali are under 40)

 • Why do you call other countries to help and beg for aid if you don’t want any foreign interference?
 (30% of economy runs on aid)

-• Why does Bagmati still stink when for over
+• Why does Bagmati still stink when over 25 years, there are 100’s of organizations and government bodies working to solve it?

 when looters become rulers